mcsim

 ()

-are always 1.0 regardless of interaction_type
+are always 1.0 regardless of interaction_type, as

-is the strength of interspecific competition relative
+alpha is the strength of interspecific competition relative

 to that of intraspecific competition (see Model